zesherk/react-use-animated-state/README.md

 ## Advanced Usage
-To use a custom animation, you can pass an object as a second parameter of the hook, the object should contain a `from`, `to`, and `duration` properties.
+To use a custom animation, you can pass an object as a second parameter of the hook; the object should contain a `from`, `to`, and `duration` properties.
 - `from` and `to`
   - Type: **CSSProperties**: Both should describe the CSS props the component should transition while (un)mounting.
 - `duration`: